JackDoesntWaste/water/README.md

 # Development

-To code the app we mostly used Javascript (in [p5.js](https://p5js.org/)) and in support to it we also used HTML and CSS.
+To code the app we mostly used Javascript (with [p5.js](https://p5js.org/)) and in support to it we also used HTML and CSS.

 ## Resources